Read here the top 5 recruiter competencies that will make you the ideal candidate.

 Ever heard the classic interview question, “What is your biggest weakness?”

 It’s a huge warning sign - especially for team-based roles if a candidate says they don’t like to be told what to do.
 Or if they say they like to take charge.
 Or if they say they aren’t confident at getting their ideas heard.

-If your role you’re applying for requires strong teamwork, you have to think very carefully about each question you get asked and what that says about your personality.
-You need to use examples and talk about skills that demonstrate your ability to effectively work with teams while getting your voice heard.
+If the role you're applying for requires strong teamwork, you have to think very carefully about each question you get asked and what that says about your personality.
+You need to use examples and talk about skills that demonstrate your ability to work with teams while getting your voice heard effectively.

 3. Critical thinking and problem solving